Interior Design Styles

 Updated 9/19/22

-Having knowledge of interior design styles is helpful when decorating a home because knowing the fundamental design principles will help you make design choices with less trial and error.
+Having knowledge of interior design styles is helpful when decorating a home because knowing the fundamental design principles will help you make design choices with less trial and error while creating interior house styles.
 This article provides an overview of interior design styles, the art styles that influenced them, and an interior design quiz to help find your style.

 Art styles vs. interior design styles

-Most interior design styles were influenced by art styles.
-To truly understand interior design style, it is important to know about the art styles and movements that influenced them.
+Most interior design styles were influenced by types of design styles and art styles.
+To truly understand interior design style, it is important to know about the art styles and movements that influenced them to their particular interior decoration styles.

 Art movements